Porsche 356: Body styles

 The 356 originated as a coupé only 1948–1955.
-Over time a variety of other styles appeared, including roadster, convertible, cabriolet, and a very rare split-roof.
+Over time, a variety of other styles appeared, including roadster, convertible, cabriolet, and a very rare split-roof.

 The basic design of the 356 remained the same until production ended in 1965, with evolutionary, functional improvements rather than annual superficial styling changes.

 The car used unibody construction, making restoration difficult for cars that were kept in rust-prone climates.
+Cabriolet models (convertibles with a full windshield and padded top) were offered from the start, and, in the early 1950s, sometimes comprised over 50% of total production.

 One of the most desirable collector models is the 356 "Speedster", introduced in late 1954 after Max Hoffman advised the company that a lower-cost, somewhat spartan open-top version could sell well in the American market.
 With its low, raked windscreen (which could be removed for weekend racing), bucket seats and minimal folding top, the Speedster was an instant hit, especially in Southern California.
+A total of 4,854 speedsters were built (all years combined).
 It was replaced in late 1958 by the "convertible D" model.
 It featured a taller, more practical windshield (allowing improved headroom with the top erected), roll-up glass side-windows and more comfortable seats.
 The following year the 356 B "roadster" convertible replaced the D model but the sports car market's love affair with top-down motoring was fading; soft-top 356 model sales declined significantly in the early 1960s.

-Cabriolet models (convertibles with a full windshield and padded top) were offered from the start, and in the early 1950s sometimes comprised over 50% of total production.
 A unique "Karmann hardtop" or "notchback" 356 B model was produced in 1961 and 1962, essentially a cabriolet-style body with a permanent metal roof.